stereolabs/zed-docker/README.md

 The images are based on cuda images from nvidia https://gitlab.com/nvidia/cuda/

-The cuda version can easily be change, as the ZED SDK version.
+The cuda version can easily be changed, as the ZED SDK version.

 Go to the folder with the version needed and run for instance :